User Database

 On success, the request returns HTML status code 202 (Accepted).

-After each operation, the database maintenance operation status can be queried again (as shown in the first command).
+After each operation, you can check the current database maintenance status again using the status query.

 Last updated